Learning Interest Communities

 Special LIC Opportunities: honors housing and rising business professionals

-These communities are housed only in the LaRiviere Living and Learning Center.
+These communities will be housed in Commonwealth Hall for 2020-2021.
 They have limited availability and a separate assignment process from the main LICs below.

 Incoming freshmen, who have been invited to be members of the Colleges’ Honors Programs, are also invited to extend that focus into their residential experience at this learning community.
-As an Honors Scholar, you can “live the suite life” at the innovative LaRiviere Living and Learning Center featuring onsite classrooms, a computer lab, and study spaces.
-Living with like-minded Arts and Sciences, Business, and Honors Scholars, you will enjoy specialized programming, trips, faculty mentorship, and guidance from specially selected Resident Advisors.
-Accepted Honors students requesting this LIC must email firstname.lastname@example.org.
+As an Honors Scholar, you can live with like-minded Arts and Sciences, Business, and Honors Scholars experiencing specialized programming, trips, faculty mentorship, and guidance from specially selected Resident Advisors.
+Accepted Honors students requesting this LIC must indicate the preference on their housing application.

 Rising Business Professionals

-Make connections to fellow future business professionals and network with alumni when you live and learn in this active community in the popular LaRiviere Center.
-This suite-style residential experience includes specialized programming on career paths, technology, business etiquette and trends geared to community member interests.
+Make connections to fellow future business professionals and network with alumni when you live and learn in this active community.
+This residential experience includes specialized programming on career paths, technology, business etiquette and trends geared to community member interests.
 Faculty mentors with onsite office hours lead business discussions and occasional field trips to help students develop networking skills and prepare to enter the workforce with polished professionalism.
-Accepted Business students requesting this LIC must email email@example.com.
+Accepted Business students requesting this LIC must indicate the preference on their housing application.

 Four Main LIC Opportunities